althea-net/guac_rs/docs/new-spec.md

 - `POST /channel_created`

 A request sent from proposing party (party A) to party B to notify it about the fact that the channel is open on the network.
-Party B is required to check if the channel is in fact open by querying a contract _Open question: How?_

 Request parameters: